Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 Chris McCarthy

 Background choice is the second-biggest variable in a professional headshot — the first being framing.
-The right background reinforces the message of the headshot; the wrong one undermines it.
-This guide covers the major background categories, when to use each, and the specific considerations for LinkedIn thumbnail scale.
+The right headshot background reinforces the message of the photograph; the wrong one undermines it.
+Most clients focus on wardrobe and expression (both correctly) and treat background as an afterthought, which is often how they end up with images that don't match the platform they need them for.

 How Background Choice Actually Affects the Image